 Rosina acts for parents, grandparents, and carers in relation to all aspects of private law children cases.
 Her international children law work involves child abduction, Hague and Non-Hague cases and proposed relocation from the jurisdiction.
 Rosina also undertakes work in relation to family law act injunctions and domestic abuse.

-Before coming to the Bar, Rosina worked in children’s rights for leading children’s charities and at a local law centre.
-She has been a strong advocate for unaccompanied minors and refugee children, children in care and worked on the campaign for a children’s rights commissioner.
+Before coming to the Bar, Rosina worked in the field of children’s rights for leading children’s charities and at a law centre.
+She has been a strong advocate for unaccompanied minors, refugee children and children in care.
 Rosina also volunteered at Liberty for two years as a researcher on privacy law.